davidyack/Xrm.Tools.CRMWebAPI/php/README.md

 $whoami = $api->ExecuteFunction("WhoAmI");
 ```

-As for acquring the token, I would look at one of the Office 365 samples here https://github.com/jasonjoh/php-calendar
+As for acquring the token, I would look at https://github.com/jamesmcq/oidc-aad-php-library or one of the Office 365 samples here https://github.com/jasonjoh/php-calendar - for CRM you would need to specify the org URL as the resource